Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 ### Recursive zkSNARKs: What Is Visible To The Verifier?

-When desigining Zero-Knowledge applications, it is important to understand what exactly is visible to the verifier, as a mistake in a single exposed value can either lead to the complete compromise of the facts (secrets) that the Zero-Knowledge application is supposed to hide, or create a Zero-Knowledge proof that proves nothing.
+When designing Zero-Knowledge applications, it is important to understand what exactly is visible to the verifier, as a mistake in a single exposed value can either lead to the complete compromise of the facts (secrets) that the Zero-Knowledge application is supposed to hide, or create a Zero-Knowledge proof that proves nothing.

 Let's begin by analyzing what information is exposed in the `BaseCalculatorCircuitProof` proof.
 The `BaseCalculatorCircuitProof` proof is generated by the `BaseCalculatorCircuit` circuit.
 The `BaseCalculatorCircuit` circuit receives two numbers as public input, and outputs their sum.
 As such, the `BaseCalculatorCircuitProof` proof exposes the following information: